What are some frequently asked questions and answers from Oracle Field Service (OFS) administrators regarding the Cloud Portal?

 Customers can select any date within the quarterly Update period to schedule / re-schedule quarterly Updates for the respective Prod and Test instances.
 The quarterly Update period lasts for 60 days starting from the quarterly Update release date.
 It means that upgrade dates cannot be scheduled / re-scheduled after the 60th day.

 Q: I have one PROD environment and two TEST environments with my subscription.
-In the Update Schedule tab I only see PROD and one TEST instance.
-Why is my second TEST instance not listed?
+In the Update Schedule tab I am not able to change the Update schedule.
+Why is that?

 Q: Can I schedule a weekly Service Update using the Service Console?